hannahgooden/readthedocs-sandbox/docs/source/api.rst

 Lifecycle Hooks
 ^^^^^^^^^^^^^^^

+The following lifecycle hooks in the ``Collection`` class can be overridden:

 .. py:method:: configure( self )

    Runs when the ``Collection`` is instantiated.
 This is the best place to call ``Unit.apply_settings()`` on each member ``Unit`` of the ``Collection``.